preciofishbone/OmniaDocsG2/blocks/analytics-counter/index.rst

 This is a new block in Omnia 7.7.

 Use it to display simple analytics counters for a chosen website.
-Here's an example, just after setting up the block up, so not muuch has happened yet.
+Here's an example, just after setting up the block up, so not much has happened yet.

 .. image:: analytics-counter-example.png